-When Does Workers' Comp Start Paying in New York?
+When Does Workers' Comp Start Paying In New York?

-An injury on the job due to an accident or contracting an illness due to an unhealthy exposure to a substance at work can be frightening.
 This is especially true if you are unable to work for an extended length of time due to your condition.
 Fortunately, New York State has labor laws to protect you, so you do not have to go without medical treatment or struggle with a total loss of income while you recover.
-The coverage for these benefits is called workers’ compensation.
-Workers’ comp is a valuable benefit, but the drawback is the application is complex, and the process to receive benefits can pose many challenges to workers looking to receive benefits.

-Have you been hurt on the job?
-If you cannot perform your job due to a work-related injury, contact Terry Katz & Associates as soon as possible.
-New York’s application system in particular, and any errors or missing information on the application can delay or deny benefits.
 Our attorneys are highly experienced with filing workers’ compensation claims and will make sure your claim is filed completely and correctly.
 They will also help you understand your rights as an injured worker in New York State and what disability benefits you may also be eligible to receive.

 Do I Have to Pay for Workers' Comp?